gateio/gateapi-java/docs/MarginApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         MarginApi apiInstance = new MarginApi(defaultClient);
         Integer status = 56; // Integer | Filter by status.
-Supported values are 2 and 3. (deprecated.).
+Supported values are 2 and 3. (deprecated.)
-        String currency = "currency_example"; // String | Filter by currency.
+        String currency = "currency_example"; // String | Query by specified currency, includes all currencies if not specified
-        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list.
-        Integer offset = 0; // Integer | List offset, starting from 0.
+        Integer limit = 100; // Integer | Maximum number of records returned in a single list Integer offset = 0; // Integer | List offset, starting from 0
         Boolean reverse = true; // Boolean | Whether to sort in descending order, which is the default.
 Set `reverse=false` to return ascending results try {
             List<CrossMarginLoan> result = apiInstance.listCrossMarginLoans(status)